beginning of content

 Different tests are used to diagnose cancer.
 These depend on the type of cancer and your general health.
 Tests may include:

-If cancer is suspected, your doctor may take a biopsy — a small sample of tissue that is examined in the laboratory.
+If cancer is suspected, your doctor may take a biopsy — a small sample of tissue that is examined in a laboratory.
 Biopsy results can give information about the type of cancer and help guide treatment.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.